• REVERSE MORTGAGE INFO

 Market Swings Can Be Offset by the HECM

-Financial planners used to give reverse mortgages a bad rap, but since the HECM safeguards have been enhanced from what they were before, this is no longer true.
+Financial planners used to give reverse mortgages a bad rap, but since the FHA HECM safeguards have been enhanced, this is no longer true.
 Reverse mortgages can be a valuable financial planning tool which can help retirees cover many of their lifestyle expenses and also enhance their retirement portfolios.
-Speak with your financial planner and advisor about the reverse mortgage and get their professional inion.
+Speak with your financial planner and advisor about the reverse mortgage and get their professional opinion.
+It may or may not be the best program for you.

 Sooner Than Later - the HECM Advantage